javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 ## Global symbols

 As we've seen, usually all symbols are different, even if they have the same name.
-But sometimes we want same-named symbols to be same entities.
+But sometimes we want same-named symbols to be the same entities.

 For instance, different parts of our application want to access symbol `"id"` meaning exactly the same property.